Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 1966: The unmanned Soviet spacecraft Luna 10 becomes the first manmade object to orbit the moon.
 It had been launched from an Earth-orbiting platform on March 31, 1966, and completed its first lunar orbit in about three hours.
 The Luna 10 was battery powered, operated for 460 lunar orbits and made 219 active data radio transmissions before being shut down on May 30, 1966.

-1961: Actor and comedian Eddie Murphy, best known for movies such as "Beverly Hills Cop," "The Nutty Professor," "Dreamgirls" and "Shrek," is born in Brooklyn, N.Y.
+1961: Actor and comedian Eddie Murphy, best known for movies such as "Beverly Hills Cop," "The Nutty Professor," "Dreamgirls" and "Shrek," is born in Brooklyn, New York.

-1959: Actor David Hyde Pierce, best known the four-time Emmy-winning role of psychiatrist Dr. Niles Crane on the sitcom "Frasier," is born in Saratoga Springs, N.Y.
+1959: Actor David Hyde Pierce, best known the four-time Emmy-winning role of psychiatrist Dr. Niles Crane on the sitcom "Frasier," is born in Saratoga Springs, New York.

-1958: Actor Alec Baldwin, best known for his roles in movies such as "Beetlejuice," "The Hunt for Red October," "Glengarry Glen Ross," "The Departed" and "The Cooler," and the TV sitcom "30 Rock," is born in Amityville, N.Y.
+1958: Actor Alec Baldwin, best known for his roles in movies such as "Beetlejuice," "The Hunt for Red October," "Glengarry Glen Ross," "The Departed" and "The Cooler," and the TV sitcom "30 Rock," is born in Amityville, New York.

 1956: The western half of the Lower Peninsula of Michigan is struck by a four tornadoes, including a deadly F5 tornado that devastated the cities of Hudsonville and Standale and left 20 people dead.
 Other tornadoes part of the same system killed another nine people in Wisconsin, three in Tennessee and one in Kentucky.